aesirkth/freyja-gcs/README.md

 - 10n cap on every switch for manual debounce, will do in software as well
 - lockout switch or key
 - initiate countdown button
-- 7-segment (or ssd1306 oled?) countdown for redundancy operation without rpi
+- [x] 7-segment for redundancy operation without rpi
 - abort countdown button
 - leds:
   - HOT/READY led indicator